Updated December 17, 2018

 - Don’t waste you audience’s time by presenting the history and organization of your organisation.
 Unless it is essential in order to understand your presentation, which is very, very seldom.

 - Don’t use a corporate slide template that displays the logo on each and every slide.
 Such templates should be banned everywhere, they add no value for the audience.
-Remember, the audience are not there to learn about your company.
+Remember, the audience is not there to learn about your company.
 The only place you can put your company logo is at the end, together with your name and contact details.

 - Don’t mention tips verbally like “be sure to check out the website www.fancynewstuff.com, it has great features” without displaying a slide with both a picture of the web site and the URL in big letters + a note stating that the URL will be in your posted presentation.